Geowar17/Productos_Nest_Next/README.md

-# 🔥 Fullstack Starter Project — NestJS + Prisma + Frontend
+# 🔥 Fullstack Starter Project — NestJS + Prisma + Next.JS

-This is a fullstack starter boilerplate that combines a robust **NestJS backend** with **Prisma ORM** and a modern **frontend (e.g., Next.js)**.
+This is a fullstack starter boilerplate that combines a robust **NestJS backend** with **Prisma ORM** and a modern **frontend Next.js.
 It includes user authentication, protected API routes, and a clean structure to scale your applications efficiently.

 ---